ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 **Scope**:

-This modeling strategy allows us to track the proportion of MM/RRMM simulants that receive an isatuxamib-containing treatment.
+This modeling strategy allows us to track the proportion of MM/RRMM simulants that receive isatuxamib as part of their regimen for a given treatment line.
+We assume that the scale-up of isatuxamib coverage will result in isatuxamib incorporation as an additional drug added to an existing treatment regimen that would have been delivered in the absence of an isatuxamib coverage scale-up.
 It also allows for coherent assignment of isatuxamib-containing treatments at the simulant level so that any given simulant is not assigned an isatuxamib-containing treatment an illogical amount of times, which will reduce noise in our estimations.

 This model strategy does NOT consider:

 - Differences between isatuxamib-containing treatment regimens (ex: isatuxamib + pomalidomide + dexamethasone versus isatuxamib + carfilzomib + dexamethasone)
+- Differences between existing treatment regimens that would be eligible/ineligible for the addition of isatuxamib (For instance, isatuxamib logically would not be added to a treatment regimen that already contains dara.
+Additionally, isatuxamib is more likely to be added to a doublet treatment regimen than a triplet regimen.)
-- Differences between the numerous treatment regimens that do NOT contain isatuxamib (note this has important implications for applying efficacy data to the appropriate reference group(s))
+- Differences between the numerous treatment regimens that do NOT contain isatuxamib
-- Specific eligibility requirements for isatuxamib-contianing treatments other than previous treatment with isatuxamib.
+- Eligibility requirements for isatuxamib-containing treatments other than previous treatment with isatuxamib.
 Specifically,

 	- We do not directly consider the requirement of previous treatment with lenalidomide and a PI, although this is likely minimally impactful as these are very common treatment regimens and "almost all" patients with myeloma develop disease that is eventually refracotory to lenalidomide and PIs, [Attal-et-al-2019]_.
 	- We do not consider previous treatment with other monoclonal antibody drugs such as daratumumab, which may impact probability of receiving an isa-containing treatment